c3d/recorder/README.md

     for (int i = 0; i < RECORDER_TWEAK(foo_loops); i++) { foo(); }

+# Custom recorder data types

+Often, you may have your own custom data types in your program.
+The flight recorder has provision for enabling specific format characters to callback your own code for specific rendering.
+For example, if you have a `person` structure defined as:

+    typedef struct person { const char *name; unsigned age; } person_t;

+You can make it so that the 'P' character denotes a person pointer, and render it as a 'person'.
+This would be done by adding a rendering function of type `recorder_type_fn` for character `P` as follows:

+    recorder_configure_type('P', render_person);

+where the function `render_person` would be defined as follows:

+    size_t render_person(const char *fmt, char *buf, size_t len, uintptr_t data)
+    {
+        person_t *p = (person_t *) data;
+        return snprintf(buf, len, "person(%s,%u)", p->name, p->age);
+    }

+Beware that this will overwrite any regular behaviour 'P' might have in a printf format, so be careful to use characters that are either unused by regular `printf`, or at least not used by your own program (e.g. `%v`, `%E`).

 ## Reacting to signals

 It is often desirable to dump the recorder when some specific signal is